kristofzerbe/kiko.io/source/_posts/2022/Mastodon-simply-explained.md

 It's confusing and doesn't feel as nicely protected as it does here, and as I walked around town a bit yesterday I realized: this is intentional.
 Twitter creates an apparent privacy through display that DMs don't offer.
 **DMs are deliberately not PM, not private messages.** Mastodon also makes that clear through its presentation.
 I have therefore added my Threema and Telegram link to my profile, these tools actually offer private conversations.
 Is not comfortable but honest.

 You have created an account, but do not want to move 100% yet or, as in my case, still have many friends on this site?
-There is also a kind of "bridge" from Mastodon Archipelago to Twitter.
+There is also a kind of "bridge" from Mastodon archipelago to Twitter.
 You can mirror your tweets to Mastodon or vice versa.
 This is only valid for tweets, not for replies.
 That means you have to be a bit careful that you don't just spam your followers in the other network, but also interact with them.
 After a few days of mirroring from Twitter to Mastodon I turned the bridge around, today probably 80% of the tweets you see from me and the non-replies are on Mastodon.
 I use [crossposter.masto.donte.com.br](https://crossposter.masto.donte.com.br) for this.

+The lovely people from [@digitalcourage](https://twitter.com/digitalcourage) not only run a Mastodon instance themselves, but also put together a [great overview](https://digitalcourage.de/digitale-selbstverteidigung/fediverse) of the Fediverse (the federated social media universe, which is much more than just Mastodon).

+In summary, if Musk is really fucking this up, you don't have to be a helpless victim of his actions.
+Even if Mastodon might not be an alternative for you at the moment, create an account, try to find your followers over there.

+A life raft is not as comfortable as a floating boat, but it's better than a sinking boat!

+Ah, here's another more complete overview of Mastodon:
+[the-federation.info/mastodon](https://the-federation.info/mastodon) (takes a little while to load)

 {% endblockquote_alt %}